RxLaboratory/DuESF/README.md

 ## Classes and namespaces

-This stable shows where to find the implementation for each classes & namespace of the framework.
+These stables show where to find the implementation for each classes & namespace of the framework.
 [Read the reference](http://duesf.rxlab.io) for the description of all classes and namespaces.

+### General

 | Name | Type | File | Description |
 | :---: | :---: | --- | --- |